Top level directory structure:

 typst-render

-crate and compare against a reference image stored in the repository.
+crate, and compares it against a reference image stored in the repository.
 The test runner automatically detects whether a test has visual output and requires a reference image in this case.To prevent bloat, it is important that the test images are kept as small as possible.
 To that effect, the test runner enforces a maximum size of 20 KiB.
 If you're updating a test and hit

 , see the section on "Updating reference images" below.
-If truly necessary, the size limit can be lifted by adding// LARGE
+If truly necessary, the size limit can be lifted by adding alarge

-as the first line of a test, but this should be the case very rarely.
+attribute after the test name, but this should be the case very rarely. -

 If you have the choice between writing a test using assertions or using reference images, prefer assertions.
 This makes the test easier to understand in isolation and prevents bloat due to images.

-If you created a new test or fixed a bug in an existing test, you need to update
+If you created a new test or fixed a bug in an existing test, you may need to

-the reference image used for comparison.
-For this, you can use the --update
+update the reference output used for comparison.
+For this, you can use the

 flag: